 After completion of the flow-through experiment, the respective specimen assembly was removed from the pressure vessel.

 The plugs and gaskets were taken off to expose the end faces of the samples for the subsequent TP measurements.
 The heat-shrink tubing, however, was kept in place in order to fasten the two halves of the specimen.
 The samples were then dried in an oven at 60 °C for several days to obtain defined test conditions for the TP measurements.
 The hydraulic fracture aperture a{TP} was finally measured with the TP at ambient pressure and temperature conditions.
 Since the inner diameter of the TP's rubber nozzle is 8 mm and the diameter of the core was 30 mm, the effective cross-sectional area for the airflow is significantly smaller than the total cross-sectional area of the core sample as investigated in the flow-through experiments.
 Thus, the hydraulic aperture was measured ten times on both the top and bottom end faces of the sample in order to fully cover the fracture across the sample diameter.
-Care needs to be taken as, unlike for fractures between adjacent parallel plates, gas might slip asymmetrically from the fracture at the end of the nozzle due to the irregular fracture void space.
-Single measurements at different sites on the same sample end may lead to discrepancies.
-Therefore, multiple measurements are essential when applying the TP on rough fractures.

 Finally, mechanical aperture profiles on both sample end faces were determined with the MC.
 13 to 17 images were taken on each surface, namely 26 to 29 images in total for each sample, to fully cover the aperture profile across the sample diameter.

 It should be recalled that all samples were tested by TP and MC after the flow-through experiments (FTA) yielding identical fracture configurations and nearly identical measurement conditions for evaluating the hydraulic apertures determined by the three methods.